xwero/idable-queries-core/README.md

 It has the methods:

+- createWithPlaceholderIdentifier: a static convenience with for `new PlaceholderIdentifier()->add()`
-- add: appends a `PlaceHolderIdentifier` item to the collection.
+- add: uses the same arguments as the `PlaceHolderIdentifier` constructor to create an instance and add it to the collection.
 - getPlaceholderReplacements: returns a flattened array in case the placeholders in the query need to be replaced.
 - getPlaceholdersAsText: calls the `getFullPlaceholder` on every item of the collection to create a string.
 - getPlaceholderValuePairs: returns a flattened array with the placeholders and matching values

 Extends `BaseCollection`.

-### TypeCollection

-The base collection to be used when one type is used for the keys.
-In this library the key for most collections is an `Identifier` instance.

 ## Tips